KelvinWu602/ObsidianVault/Machine Learning/Decision Tree.md

+#machine-learning

 Decision tree can be used for classification and regression.

 # Decision Tree Learning Algorithm
 ![[Pasted image 20221201233601.png]]